Spending a night in the Wadi Rum desert in Jordan

 Wadi Rum Desert: Spending a Night in a Bedouin Camp in Jordan

-A 7-day trip to Jordan has to include a night in the Wadi Rum desert.
-It’s a famous desert, a natural park and used as a movie set, due to its Mars appearance.
-I’ve seen the desert before, but red sand of Wadi Rum desert is not a common sight.
+A trip to Jordan has to include a night in the Wadi Rum desert.
+It’s a famous desert, a natural park and used as a movie set due to its Mars appearance.
+I’ve seen the desert before, but the red sand of the Wadi Rum desert is not a common sight.

-Save all these tips about Wadi Rum desert it for later!
+Save all these tips about Wadi Rum Desert for later!

 Wadi Rum desert: How to send a night in a Bedouin camp in wadi rum desert in Jordan (Middle East travel)